 These time limits have been calculated to enable the participants to get to the Finish in the maximum time laid down, while still making possible stops.
 To be authorised to continue the event, competitors must set off again from the water refill zone before the fixed time limit

 Any competitor pulled out of the race and wishing to continue on course can only do so having returned his race number and must then continue at his own responsibility and in complete autonomy.
 From then on, he can no longer be considered as a finisher.
-In this case the runner will have to sign a waiver taking back full responsability for his behavior.
+In this case the runner will have to sign a waiver taking back full responsibility for his behaviour.

 In the case of poor weather conditions and/or for safety reasons, the organisation reserves the right to cancel and/or to stop the race including modify the time limits and course route.

 1.14 PENALISATION - DISQUALIFICATION